verenaHeusser/adversarial_interpretation_manipulation/notes.md

    - show that points near the decision line are especially susceptible to interpretability-based analysis
    - Our goal is to devise efficientand visually imperceptible perturbations that change the in-terpretability of the test input while preserving the predictedlabel.

+3. the mythos
+   - the term inerpretability has no agreed upon meaning
+   - This paper makes a first step towards providing a compre-hensive taxonomy of both the desiderata and methods ininterpretability research
+   - tries to leverage the problem of a lacking commonly accepted or even flawed problem definition
+   - Even  worse,  we  could  imagine  situations,  like  machinelearning for security, where the environment might be ac-tively  adversarial
+   - transparency, i.e.,how does the model work?Thesecond  consists  ofpost-hoc  explanations,  i.e.,what  elsecan the model tell me?
+This division is a useful organi-zationally, but we note that it is not absolute.
+For examplepost-hoc analysis techniques attempt to uncover the signif-icance of various of parameters, an aim we group under theheading of transparency

 keywords:
 black box explanations, model interpretability, bias detection, ad-versarial attacks